 Note: This is a printed version of https://isc.uw.edu/using-workday/anti-phishing-precautions-for-workday.
 Please visit this page on the ISC website to ensure you're referencing the most current information.

 Phishing scams are an unfortunately routine part of life.
 With UW employees becoming increasingly familiar with receiving Workday notices and following links included in important communications, here are a few important reminders:

-1. The most secure way to navigate to Workday is by using the “Sign in to Workday” link found on the ISC website.
+1. The most secure way to navigate to Workday is by using the “Sign in to Workday” link found at the top of this page (and every other page on the ISC website).

 We suggest using this link when you need to access Workday, or if you are ever worried that you are seeing a phishing email disguised as an email from Workday.
 Any communication that arrives from Workday in your email inbox (eg, Outlook) will also always be found in your Workday Inbox or your Workday Notifications (use the Cloud icon).